 After the six rules were formulated as the foundation of electronic translation, the linguists tried them out on themselves.
 First they wrote out sentences in Russian.
-Then they wrote out instructions as to how the rule-signs could be placed in the Russian-English glossary to lead to the proper English translation.
+Then they wrote out instructions as to, how the rule-signs could be placed in the Russian-English glossary to lead to the proper English translation.
 After that, they gave the Russian sentences and the instructions to government officials and others in Washington who knew nothing about Russian or electronic "brains."
-The officials followed the instructions and came up with the right translations.
+The officials followed the instructions and come up with the right translations.

-The first step in preparing IBM's magical computer to repeat this human performance of a mechanical task was to write electronically, in plus and minus charges on a magnetic drum surface, 250 Russian words and their equivalents in English.
-Wherever a Russian word has more than one meaning, each meaning was given a rule-sign.
+The first step in preparing IBM's magical computer to repeat this human performance of a mechanical task was to write electronically, in plus and minus charges on a magnetic drum surface 250 Russian words and their equivalents in English.
+Whenever a Russian word had more than one meaning, each meaning was given a rule-sign.
 This set of electronic words then constituted the dictionary to which the "brain" could refer.

-The second step in preparing the 701 to translate was to store the detailed instructions - exactly like those the people in Washington had followed, except that these were written in electrical charges on the faces of cathode ray tubes in the 701's electrostatic memory.
+The second step in preparing the 701 to translate was to store the detailed instructions-exactly like those the people in Washington had followed, except that these were written in electrical charges on the faces of cathode ray tubes in the 701's electrostatic memory.
 All that remained to be done after that was to give the computer the Russian words to translate.
 The "brain" responded at the rate of one full sentence every six or seven seconds.

-The experimental demonstration today can be rated only as a scientific sample, or, as Doctor Dostert neatly phrased it, "a Kitty Hawk of electronic translation."
-Nevertheless, the success of the project contains enormous implications for both linguistics and electronics.
-Students of language are now for the first time justified in undertaking serious study of language from a mechanical point of view.
-They have a practical reason now for trying to find out how language actually functions.
+The experimental demonstration can be rated only as a scientific sample, or, as Doctor Dostert neatly phrased it, "a Kitty Hawk of electronic translation."
+Nevertheless, the success of the project contains enormous implications for both linguistics and for computation.